njall/ABCDEFBDWS/README.md

- XS-SWeDe
+ XS-SWeDe Overview
 ================
-This is the XML Schema for Scientific WEbservice DEscriptions produced at the Naturalis Data Enrichment Hackathon in Leiden (March 2014).
+This is the XML Schema, Example XML file, and XML Generator page for the Scientific WEbservice DEscriptions project produced at the Naturalis Data Enrichment Hackathon in Leiden (March 2014).

  The Task
 =======